 Renting property in Andorra

 The monthly rental for an 85 m2 apartment in the centre of the capital is approximately €1,100, in a less expensive area, the same apartment will cost nearer to €750.
 A smaller property of 45 m2, suitable for a single person will cost around €725 in the best areas of the city or roughly €450 in a less expensive district.
 This is 60% to 70% cheaper than London rates and about a third less than property rental in Barcelona.
+Check out what are some of the top cities people move to in Andorra.

 Cost of utility bills in Andorra